nico-amsterdam/nico-amsterdam.github.io/index.md

 - 1990 [First assessment report](https://www.ipcc.ch/assessment-report/ar1/) of the The Intergovernmental Panel on Climate Change (IPCC)
 - 1991 Shell made a [climate concern movie](https://www.youtube.com/watch?v=vTlYYlRN0LY)
 - 1996 [Revised Guidelines for National Greenhouse Gas Inventories](https://www.ipcc-nggip.iges.or.jp/public/gl/invs1.html) - IPCC
+- 2005 Hurricanes Wilma, Rita and Katrina are three of the ten most intense Atlantic hurricanes ever.
+Katrina caused over 1800 deaths and $125 billion in damage.
 - 2006 An Inconvenient Truth - Al Gore, book and movie
 - 2014 Okjökull glacier declared dead
 - 2016 The Paris Agreement sets out a global framework to avoid dangerous climate change by limiting global warming to well below 2°C and pursuing efforts to limit it to 1.5°C